pinojs/pino/docs/api.md

 * `options`:  An options object which is serialized (see [Structured Clone Algorithm][https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm]), passed to the worker thread, parsed and then passed to the exported transport function.
 * `worker`: [Worker thread](https://nodejs.org/api/worker_threads.html#worker_threads_new_worker_filename_options) configuration options.
 Additionally, the `worker` option supports `worker.autoEnd`.
 If this is set to `false` logs will not be flushed on process exit.
 It is then up to the developer to call `transport.end()` to flush logs.
 * `targets`: May be specified instead of `target`.
 Must be an array of transport configurations.
 Transport configurations include the aforementioned `options` and `target` options plus a `level` option which will send only logs above a specified level to a transport.
+* `pipeline`: May be specified instead of `target`.
+Must be an array of transport configurations.
+Transport configurations include the aforementioned `options` and `target` options.
+All intermediate steps in the pipeline _must_ be `Transform` streams and not `Writable`.

 <a id="pino-final"></a>